KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_anisotropy/README.md

 ## Overview

 This extension defines the anisotropic property of a material as observable with brushed metals for instance.
-An assymetric specular lobe model is introduced to allow for such phenomenon.
+An asymetric specular lobe model is introduced to allow for such phenomena.
 The visually distinct feature of that lobe is the elongated appearance of the specular reflection.
 For a single punctual light source, the specular reflection will eventually degenerate into a zero width line in the limit, that is where the material is fully anisotropic, as opposed to be fully isotropic in which case the specular reflecation is radially symmetric.